How to Keep Bayer Monsanto Out of Your Garden

 1. Choose Heirloom Seeds

-Buy, plant and save heirloom seeds that only come from companies that don’t get their stock from Seminis or Bayer/Monsanto.
+Buy, plant and save heirloom seeds that come from companies that don’t get their stock from Seminis or Bayer/Monsanto.
 (Here’s a list of 10 of the best.)
 The Seed Saver’s Exchange has information on how to collect and store seeds, so you can maintain your own supply.

 2. Avoid Companies That Sell Bayer Monsanto Products